 ALL-YOUTH – All youth want to rule their world is a multidisciplinary research project which explores the capacities of young people (aged between 16 and 25) and the obstacles that hamper their engagement with society.
 We also explore the visions of youth regarding sustainable future, growth and well-being.

 The project consists of five subprojects:

-Subproject 2: From Dreams to Reality (Professor Päivi Honkatukia and working group, University of Tampere).
+Subproject 2: From Dreams to Reality (Consortium director, Professor Päivi Honkatukia and working group, Tampere University).
 Working group explores young people’s perceptions of sustainable development and their visions and capacities to improve sustainable well-being in their everyday life.

-Subproject 4: Resolving Legal Obstacles (Professor Jukka Väänänen and working group, University of Tampere).
+Subproject 4: Resolving Legal Obstacles (Professor Jukka Viljanen and working group, Tampere University).
 Working group analyses the legal obstacles which prevent youth from participating in the legislative drafting process and develops impact assessment of legislation that concerns young people.

 - Allianssi, Finnish Youth Cooperation

 - Environmental and Natural Resource